Brenninkmeyer History, Family Crest & Coats of Arms

 The surname Brenninkmeyer was first found in Westphalia, where the name was anciently associated with the tribal conflicts of the area.
 They declared allegiances to many nobles and princes of early history, lending their influence in struggles for power and status within the region.
 They branched into many houses, and their contributions were sought by many leaders in their search for power.

-Important Dates for the Brenninkmeyer family
+Early History of the Brenninkmeyer family

 This web page shows only a small excerpt of our Brenninkmeyer research.
 Another 43 words (3 lines of text) covering the years 168 and 1686 are included under the topic Early Brenninkmeyer History in all our PDF Extended History products and printed products wherever possible.